bhisaac/5eFP/5eFP-SRD.md

 On your adventures, you can add other ritual spells to your Book of Shadows.
 When you find such a spell, you can add it to the book if the spell’s level is equal to or less than half your level and if you can spare the time to transcribe the spell.
 The transcription process takes one downtime round and costs ⛁ for the rare inks needed to inscribe it.

-### See in Darkness
+### Eldritch Sight

-You can see normally in magical darkness.
+You can see normally in normal and magical darkness, and you can read all writing.

 ### Eldritch Spear